South Carolina Accident Lawsuit Process

 Being in a car accident can be incredibly traumatic.
 Afterward, you may be too overwhelmed dealing with things like medical expenses, doctor’s appointments, and lost wages to even consider filing a lawsuit.
 We can help you take on the big insurance company, standing by your side to help you get maximum compensation.

 The Derrick Law Office is committed to helping accident victims get the money that they deserve for their injuries.
-We handle all cases on a contingency fee basis, which means you won’t pay anything up front and will only pay a fee if we recover money for you.
+We handle all cases on a contingency fee basis, which means you won’t pay anything up-front and will only pay a fee if we recover money for you.
 To learn more or to schedule a no-cost, no-obligation appointment with a South Carolina car accident attorney, give us a call at 864-531-7765 or fill out our online contact form.

 Related:

-What to Do After a Car Accident in South Carolina
+Injured As a Passenger in a Car Accident in South Carolina